There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

-There are plenty of excellent over-the-counter options for mild to moderate acne or occasional outbreaks available at any local drugstore or pharmacy.
+Plenty of excellent over-the-counter options for mild to moderate acne or occasional outbreaks are available at any local drugstore or pharmacy.
 The most common side effects are skin irritation and dryness, associated often with overuse.

-Adapalene or tretinoin are the recommended first-line treatment for comedones.
+Adapalene or tretinoin is the recommended first-line treatment for comedones.
 Derived from vitamin A, these treatments keep the skin clear by promoting natural exfoliation, clearing dead skin cells, and keeping pores clean.